 - As others may believe your attention is solely focused on pandemic issues, continue with security efforts to monitor networks and access for anomalies or risks.

-Regulations are still attempting to fine tune data privacy, determining the balance between extracting value from personal data and protecting the source of such data.
+Regulations are still attempting to fine-tune data privacy, determining the balance between extracting value from personal data and protecting the source of such data.
 As governments across the globe manage the COVID-19 outbreak, there will eventually be case law generated which will provide future context regarding where and when to protect personal data, and where and when to leverage it.

 You’ll need to get creative, but you can do it.
 We’re here to help.
 For more information and resources on COVID-19, see our coronavirus page.
-Feel free to contact your Henry+Horne tax adviser with any questions.

 Kevin Bach, CPA, CVA